 If you wish to venture further inland and visit one of the Cat Ba national parks, it is advisable to rent your own motorcycle to get the ultimate Vietnamese experience.
 If you’re planning to stay near the port’s hubbubs, you will be able to wander around the many bars, shops, hotels, and restaurants on foot.

 4. Binh Ba Island

-The island was previously run by the military, and still has strict visitor regulations.
+The island was previously run by the military and still has strict visitor regulations.
 In fact, foreigners are currently forbidden from the island.
 You’ll need to check with the local authorities about when foreigners can visit this dazzling destination.
-Otherwise this island is only open for local Vietnamese.
+Otherwise, this island is only open to local Vietnamese.

 Swimming, sunbathing, and nature viewing are the most popular past times on this secluded island.
 The many beaches also provide the perfect backdrop to enjoy the stunning sunrise, which casts magnificent colors over the clean water and silhouetted hills.

 Getting to Binh Ba Island